LibraryBeales/Web-Scraping/index.md

 ## Project #1: Getting Started with Web Scraping

-This first project will use the req
+This first project will use the `requests` package to introduce the basic web scraping workflow.
+    1. Send a request to a web server.
+    2. Check for a response.
+    3. View the content of that response.
+    4. Save that content to a file.